 10.6.
 Outside assistance of any kind is strictly prohibited.

 10.7.
 Players must remain in front of the camera during the game.
-If a player goes off-camera during, that player will be forfeited for that round.
+If a player goes off-camera during the game, that player may be forfeited for that round.

 10.8.
-No other software shall be running besides Zoom, the web browser that is connecting to lichess.org , and software needed to make the camera work.
+No other software shall be running besides Zoom, the web browser that is connecting to lichess.org , the tournament website, and software needed to make the camera work.